-First, what exactly is vegan?
-Chances are, if you’re reading this article, you already know, but just in case, we’ll clear up any confusion.
-VEGAN means the product contains no animal by-products, or ingredients that came from an animal.
-It’s not always easy stuff like milk, eggs, and cheese, either.
+Vegan means the product contains no animal by-products, or ingredients that came from an animal.
+It’s not always the easy to spot stuff like milk, eggs, and cheese, either.
 Sometimes, they’re less obvious, such as honey, beeswax, gelatin, and yogurt.

 Despite that, every once in a while there arises an ethical gap between the two principals in which you’ll find products that tick one, but strangely not the other.
 For instance: